 Aqua Eight is not only the best restaurant in Suffolk, it is quite possibly one of the best restaurants in the UK.
 Since its opening 10 years ago, the restaurant has tried to bring a ‘Mayfair’ style Asian dining experience to the heart of Ipswich not usually known for culinary excellence.

-With a fantastic cocktail bar, superb staff and wonderful food, Aqua Eight is worthy of a pilgrimage across Suffolk or beyond.
+With a fantastic cocktail bar, superb staff and wonderful food, this is worthy of a pilgrimage across Suffolk or beyond.
 The team will happily cater beautifully for Veggies and Vegans but make sure you book early as this place gets full every Saturday night.

 See also Mizu Noodle Bar.
-Around the corner from Aqua Eight, this is a great place for a quick bite to eat.
+Around the corner, this is a great place for a quick bite to eat.
 Expect long table seating, quick service and delicious asian food.

 2. Maison Talbooth – Dedham